 Kristen Elechko serves as a consultant for Tuti Scott and Imagine Philanthropy.
 She brings an entrepreneurial spirit to her work and is fueled by her diverse experiences in both the for profit and non-profit sectors.
 For more than 15 years, Kristen worked in product management and development, sales and marketing with The North Face, Marmot, Eastern Mountain Sports, as well as a number of start-up brands.
 Her annual sales for these territories and budgets ranged from $500,000 to $40 million per year.
-Motivated by the desire to create social change for women and girls and a desire to work with others who are passionate about human rights and social justice caused Kristen to pivot towards a whole new direction in life.
-A Masters in NonProfit Management, development internship, consulting, volunteering, and serving as chair on a board of directors have built the bridge between past experience and current career goals.
+Motivated by the desire to create social change for women and girls and a desire to work with others who are passionate about social justice caused Kristen to pivot in a new direction.
+A Masters in Nonprofit Management, development internship, consulting, volunteering and serving as a chair on a board of directors have build the bridge between past experience and current career goals.

 Kristen is a leader, philanthropist, athlete, strategist, diplomat and leading-edge feminist who is passionate about women’s leadership, human rights, and social justice.
 For the past two years, Kristen has managed the development of presentations and follow up reports, in-depth surveys, client support work and detailed administrative work for Imagine Philanthropy.
 She has served as the Interim Director of the Leadership Institute for Political and Public Impact (LIPPI), developing civic leadership skills for cohorts of women through the Women’s Fund of Western Massachusetts, as well as serving as the Assistant to Strategic Grantmaking.